Luzifer/twitch-bot/wiki/Home.md

 # How long to permit on !permit command
 permit_timeout: 60s

+# Variables are made available in templating (for example useful to disable several
+# rules at once using the `disable_on_template` directive)
+# Supported data types: Boolean, Float, Integer, String
+variables:
+  myvariable: true
+  anothervariable: "string"

 auto_messages:
   - channel: 'mychannel'          # String, channel to send message to
     message: 'Automated message'  # String, message to send